Ruling on Dakota Access pipeline surprises oil industry

 “It’s business as usual today,” said Ron Ness, president of the North Dakota Petroleum Council, which represents nearly 500 energy companies including Texas-based Energy Transfer Partners, which built Dakota Access.

-U.S. District Judge James Boasberg on Wednesday ruled that the Army Corps of Engineers “largely complied” with environmental law when approving the pipeline but didn’t adequately consider some matters important to the Standing Rock Sioux tribe, which draws its water from Lake Oahe and is opposed to the pipeline crossing beneath the Missouri River reservoir in North Dakota.
+U.S. District Judge James Boasberg ruled Wednesday that the Army Corps of Engineers “largely complied” with environmental law when approving the pipeline but didn’t adequately consider some matters important to the Standing Rock Sioux.
+The tribe draws its water from Lake Oahe and is opposed to the pipeline crossing beneath the Missouri River reservoir in North Dakota.

 “Obviously, we don’t know how all that plays out,” Ness said.
 “But clearly the pipeline is running.
 It’s a critical element of the nation’s energy infrastructure.”

-The pipeline whose completion was pushed through earlier this year by the Trump administration has the capacity to move half of North Dakota’s daily oil production, and Ness just a few weeks ago called it a “game-changer that opens up everything.”
+The pipeline — whose completion was pushed through earlier this year by the Trump administration — has the capacity to move half of North Dakota’s daily oil production.
+Ness just a few weeks ago called it a “game-changer that opens up everything.”

-But the Standing Rock Sioux and other Dakotas tribes continue fighting the project in federal court in Washington, D.C., and they’ve hailed Boasberg’s ruling as a victory.
+But the Standing Rock Sioux and other tribes are fighting the project in federal court in Washington, D.C., and they’ve hailed Boasberg’s ruling as a victory.

 Boasberg said the Corps didn’t adequately consider how an oil spill under Lake Oahe might affect tribal fishing and hunting rights, or whether it might disproportionately affect the tribal community.
 He will rule later on whether the pipeline should be shut down while the Corps reconsiders those matters, though he acknowledged such a move “would carry serious consequences that a court should not lightly impose.”